Self-advocacy means being able to identify and ask for what you need to thrive.

 Have you ever witnessed your child suffer silently through something that makes them uncomfortable instead of speaking up for themselves?
 Or do you often swoop in to tell others what your kid needs, instead of giving them a chance to communicate that themselves?

-Self-advocacy means being able to identify and ask for what you need to thrive.
-As parents help kids rebuild social-emotional skills that may have been lost during the pandemic, or as we teach our growing children to be more independent in general, now is a great time to encourage kids to become more comfortable gently but firmly asserting their needs.
+As parents help kids build social-emotional skills, or as we teach our growing children to be more independent in general, now is a great time to encourage kids to become more comfortable gently but firmly asserting their needs.
 Kids who learn self-advocacy skills will become more confident, independent, and self-aware adults.

 Identify strengths and needs